 If you are named as an executor of a Will you may need to apply for a grant of probate in order to release the assets so you can pay the debts.

 Probate Law UK.

 A “grant of probate” is an official document issued by the High Court via the Probate Registries which the executors may need to administer the estate.

-If there is no valid Will.
+Probate Law: if there is no valid Will.